Canonical Truth: Theory Canonicity

 We observe that theory-canonicity still goes beyond ZFC, but allows for measurable cardinals:

 \begin{prop}{ } The existence of measurable cardinals is theory-canonically possible. \end{prop} \begin{proof} Let $\phi$ be the statement `$V=L[U]$, where $U$ is a normal ultrafilter'.
-Now, every two transitive class models $M$ and $M^{\prime}$ of $\phi$ can be coiterated to a common target model $N$, which will be elementarily equivalent to both $M$ and $M^{\prime}$; thus $M$ and $M^{\prime}$ are elementarily equivalent.
+Now, every two transitive class models $M$ and $M^{\prime}$ of $\phi$ can be coiterated to a common target model $N$ (see, e.g., \cite{Je}, Theorem 19.14), which will be elementary equivalent to both $M$ and $M^{\prime}$; thus $M$ and $M^{\prime}$ are elementary equivalent.
 Hence $\phi$ is tc.
 Clearly, any transitive class model $M$ of $\phi$ contains a measurable cardinal. \end{proof}